 Within those accounts, you need to decide how your money is invested.
 Here are a few tips to keep as you determine how much risk to take with your retirement investment portfolio.

-If you’re young and have zero aversion to risk, consider a small-cap stock.
+Consider a small-cap stock if you’re young and have zero aversion to risk.
 They’re risky, but the returns could be huge.

 You could benefit greatly if you do your research and insert a few carefully chosen stocks into your portfolio.
 You might also consider an option like an ETF or mutual fund investment.